 Therefore, we can help parents by telling them to be aware of:

 A family history of scoliosis

-Our chiropractors put diagnosis on the basis of medical history and physical examination, and we can refer for MRI, CT or X-Ray should it be needed.
-The diagnosis is the basis for treatment and totally dependent on the underlying cause.
+Scoliosis treatments aim to stop the spine’s curve from getting worse.
+This can limit the chance of other health problems later in life.
+So our chiropractors will diagnose scoliosis on the basis of medical history and physical examination.
+We can also refer for MRI, CT or X-Ray if needed.
+The diagnosis is the basis for treatmentand totally dependent on the underlying cause.
 Treatment may consist of, among other joint corrections, muscular therapy and ergonomic advice.
 To avoid recurrence the chiropractor will provide training exercises; training in the correct use of muscles and proper posture will in most cases have a preventive effect.